vinu12/vinu12/README.md

 <h3 dir="auto"><i>A passionate full-stack web developer from India</i></h3>

 Have exposure♛ to building professional websites🖥 and backEnd  front-end applications 💻.
-Experienced with a demonstrated history of working in the information technology and services industries Skilled in BackEnd and FrontEnd Technologies✍️ as PHP Mysql Framework like laravel, Cakephp, Codeigniter, Zend ,NodeJS sql server Mangodb , ajax jquery , React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub,SVN AWS, GCP  for web and window-based applications.
+Experienced with a demonstrated history of working in the information technology and services industries Skilled in BackEnd and FrontEnd Technologies✍️ as PHP7 PHP8, Mysql Framework like laravel, Cakephp, Codeigniter, symfony Zend ,NodeJS sql server Mangodb , ajax jquery , React.js, Redux,Rabbit MQ EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub,SVN AWS, GCP  for web and window-based applications.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new technology.
 I have created 80+ mini & major projects and Products💼 on PHP AND Framework along with  Reactjs and other technologies.
 Also deployed and having live-hosted projects📽, checkout out my GitHub pages📒 or YouTube📲 channel for more details.